Fairy Dell boardwalk is now open, please note that there are no dogs, no bicycles and no smoking permitted.

 The Fairy Dell Boardwalk is a catwalk through beautiful tidal wetlands of the Quogue Wildlife Refuge.
-It traverses through the historic Fairy Dell Tract along the headwaters of Quantuck Creek and is in need of reconstruction due to dilapidation, and decaying wood.
-It has been closed to the public for over 5 years.
+It traverses through the historic Fairy Dell Tract along the headwaters of Quantuck Creek and was in need of reconstruction due to dilapidation, and decaying wood.

 Over the decades, summer ecology camp kids, guided groups, independent visitors and birders have enjoyed exploring on the Fairy Dell Boardwalk.
 It is a wonderful teaching spot, a beautiful area to observe wildlife, and encompasses a very different habitat from the main sanctuary property.

-We are so grateful to the Robert David Lion Gardiner Foundation, as this grant will not only allow us to rebuild this much missed boardwalk, but will also include educational signage about the local history of the area, and flora and fauna along the walk.
-This project is scheduled to be completed by the end of 2018, and we will keep you updated via Facebook and email.
+We are so grateful to the Robert David Lion Gardiner Foundation, as this grant has allowed us to rebuild this much missed boardwalk, which will now include educational signage about the local history of the area, and flora and fauna along the walk.